Professionals: Child Protection Conferences

 Child Protection Plan

-Children are made the subject of a child protection plan when they are considered to be at risk of harm.
+Children are made the subject of a child protection plan when they are considered to be at risk of significant harm.
 This could be from physical abuse, sexual abuse, emotional abuse or neglect.
 The plan helps co-ordinate and review the work being done with the child and their family.
 It is also used to evaluate whether there have been any improvements in the care of the child.

 The child’s situation is regularly reviewed.
 When improvements are made and sustained, and the conference assesses that the child is no longer at risk of harm the child can come off the child protection plan.